yuhorizonsfilm/yuhorizonsfilm.github.io/recipes/crepes.md

 ## steps
 1. Mix ingredients in mixing bowl
 2. Add oil in pan
-3. Pour batter in pan and make flat
+3. Pour batter in frying pan and make flat
 4. Fry 1 minute on each side

 ## notes